AIDS Vancouver: Fundraising

-Community Engagement and Awareness
+Community engagement and awareness

-AIDS Quilt Exhibit at Vancouver Art Gallery
+AIDS Quilt exhibit at Vancouver Art Gallery

 The AIDS Quilt, organized by local volunteers, was displayed at the Vancouver Art Gallery from July 13 to 16, 1989.
 This exhibit featured the U.S. Names Project AIDS Memorial Quilt.
 This event represented a significant moment in acknowledging those impacted by AIDS in Vancouver.

 Gay Games III: Vancouver 1990

-The 1990 Gay Games took place in Vancouver, British Columbia, from August 4 to 11, 1990.
+The 1990 Gay Games took place in Vancouver, from August 4 to 11, 1990.
 Approximately 7,300 athletes participated in 27 sports, with an additional 1,500 cultural participants.
 The opening and closing ceremonies were hosted at BC Place Stadium.
 This was the first games to be held outside the United States and the first in which Masters world records, with two set in swimming.
 These Games aimed to raise awareness about AIDS and promote inclusivity.

 Notably, Mark Mees, the Executive Director of the Vancouver Gay Games III, later became the Executive Director at AIDS Vancouver from March 1991 to January 1994.

-PWN: Empowering Women Amidst the HIV/AIDS Crisis
+PWN: empowering women amidst the HIV/AIDS Crisis

 The Positive Women's Network (PWN) emerged in 1991 amidst a shortfall in HIV/AIDS research and services, particularly concerning women's needs.
 Originating from AIDS Vancouver, the organization was founded out of a pressing recognition of the imperative to support women living with HIV/AIDS.

-Advancements in HIV/AIDS Management
+Advancements in HIV/AIDS management

-The XI International AIDS Conference, held in Vancouver from July 7–12, 1996, under the theme "One World One Hope," introduced pivotal advancements in HIV/AIDS management.
+The XI International AIDS Conference, held in Vancouver from July 7–12, 1996, under the theme "One World One Hope", introduced pivotal advancements in HIV/AIDS management.
 Canadian epidemiologist Martin Schechter, among others, served as co-chairs.
 The conference highlighted innovations such as HIV viral load measurement technology and combination therapy with protease inhibitors, revolutionizing HIV/AIDS management.

-IAS 2015 Conference Highlights
+IAS 2015 conference highlights

 The 8th IAS Conference on HIV Pathogenesis, Treatment & Prevention, held in Vancouver from July 19–22, 2015, emphasized initiating antiretroviral therapy (ART) early for improved health outcomes in people living with HIV (PLHIV).
 It also addressed the feasibility of pre-exposure prophylaxis (PrEP) among key populations and advancements in HIV cure research.
 Additionally, the conference highlighted the growing challenges of HIV and hepatitis co-infection and efforts to address them.

-Prevention & Education
+Prevention and education

 Educational workshop session in progress at AIDS Vancouver.

 AIDS Vancouver's Education Workshops and HIV Prevention & Awareness Programs, funded by the Mac AIDS Fund, empower participants to lead discussions on HIV/AIDS and Hepatitis C, while providing trusted materials.
 These initiatives focus on community education, stigma reduction, and the provision of customized prevention strategies through collaboration with various organizations, aiming to foster a conducive and engaging learning environment.

-HIV Support Programs
+HIV support programs

 AIDS Vancouver provides essential programs and services to individuals impacted by HIV/AIDS, focusing on client support and health promotion.